 This is another reason why you might chose to use a webform.

 The form can be elaborate or basic.
-The bare bones would be name and email address.
+The bare bones would be to ask for your prospect’s name and email address.

 There are a number of easy to use webform solutions.
 I would stay away from free ones.
 You get what you pay for.
 Some of that is when your prospect fills out the form, the free webform provider also gets their information.